 When we compared Kindles, we favored overall capabilities and functionality over physical design and battery life.
 Among the various models available, we were most impressed by the Kindle Fire HDX 8.9, Kindle Fire HDX and Kindle Fire HD 6.
 If you're still having trouble deciding which Kindle is best for you, we also have several articles about the best Kindles.

 With so many products to choose from, deciding which Kindle is best for you can be difficult.
 The following criteria will help you decide which device suits you.

 The size and weight of a Kindle can make or break your decision.
 An oversized device that is heavy can be a nuisance to hold, but a large device that is lighter is much easier to use and hold, even with one hand.
 Additionally, the display and resolution that the Kindle boasts makes a big difference.
-Whether you want to simply read or watch a movie, the resolution can be a deal breaker if you love high definition content.
+Whether you want to simply read or watch HD movies, the resolution can be a deal breaker if you love high resolution content.